Are You Ready to Vote?

-- Deadline to request an absentee ballot is October 27 at 5 pm.
+- Deadline to request an absentee ballot was October 27 at 5 pm.

 - Deadline to return ballot: Postmarked by November 3rd and must arrive by mail by Thursday, November 12th.
 If you are mailing your ballot close to this date, do so from a post office so that your envelope will have a postmark.

-- If you are voting in person for the first time voting in your county and and you didn’t include your NC driver’s license number or the last four digits of your social security number when registering, you will need to bring some proof of residency, such as a drivers license, bank statement, utility bill, or other official correspondence with your name and current address.
+- If you are voting in person for the first time voting in your county, you may need to bring some proof of residency, such as a driver's license, bank statement, utility bill, or other official correspondence with your name and current address.

 - Utilize You Can Vote for information and links for everything you need for voting.

 Here’s a breakdown for each step in the voting process and how to find information.
 When in doubt, go to the website of your local Board of Election.
 The information provided here is just an overview.

 - If you plan to vote on Election Day, check to be sure you’re registered at the State Board of Elections website: You can check your registration, and if you’re registered, you can find information about your polling place for Election Day.

 - If your registration is not up to date, you can still register and vote during Early Voting through same-day registration.
-Just go to an Early Voting site to register and cast your ballot.
+Just go to an Early Voting site in your county to register and cast your ballot.

 Voting by Mail (Absentee Ballots)

-Given all the uncertainties about what November will look like, many voting rights groups are urging people to request an absentee ballot.
-If you decide later to vote in person, or if your absentee ballot has not been accepted, you do not need to use the absentee ballot.
+Given all the uncertainties about what November would look like, many voting rights groups urged people to request an absentee ballot.
+If you decide now to vote in person, or if your absentee ballot has not been accepted, you do not need to use the absentee ballot.
 At this late date, it is best to vote in-person either through Early Voting or on Election Day.

 If you have a valid absentee request on file with your county board of elections, you can use North Carolina BallotTrax to determine its status.